risk-first/website/_posts/2020-01-17-Anti-Goals.md

 Ok, I'm even boring myself with this now.
 Let's wrap it up.

-## BDD
+## Behaviour-Driven Development

-A lot of the grunt-work of software development seems to be around the process of just completing development tasks:  take the top item off the work stack, understand the problem, write some code, watch it build, test etc.
+A lot of the grunt-work of software development seems to be around the process of just completing _tasks_:  take the top item off the work stack, understand the problem, write some code, watch it build, test etc.

-I.e, it is extremely goal-driven.
+As we've seen before, the purpose of doing any work on a software project is to [manage risk](/Coding-Bets.md).
+Each task on the project can be re-framed as a risk, and completing the task absolves you of the risk.

+But Anti-Goals are a demonstration of the fact that sometimes, you can't just care about the goal:

+- If I'm doing a database migration, the anti-goal is definitely _corrupting users' data_.
+- If I'm building a secure website, the anti-goal might be _accidentally publishing sensitive details_.
+- If I'm adding features to my product, an anti-goal might be _making the product harder to use_.

-We almost have a blind-spot when it comes to the anti-goals, or at least, we assign them to being someone else's problem.
+We almost have a blind-spot when it comes to the anti-goals, or at least, we create further task-ticket for them to make them someone else's problem, or dump them on a [Risk Register](/Just-Risk.md) to be forgotten about.

-- If I'm doing a database migration, the anti-goal is definitely _losing users' data_.
-- If I'm

-- We separate anti-goals and often deal with them separately.
+We need to acknowledge that pursuing certain goals via certain courses of action exposes us to Anti-Goals along the way.
+Maybe we can frame this in Behaviour-Driven Design?

+> "GIVEN the scope of this SaaS project, WHEN I develop it THEN I want to avoid burn-out and bankruptcy"